 Leigh Anne McMahon, DNP, MHA, RN, NEA-BC

 Ms. McMahon began her career at White Plains Hospital in 1984 as a staff nurse.
 Following positions on the 4F Unit, in the Intensive Care Unit (ICU) and in the Post-Anesthesia Care Unit (PACU), she was promoted to Nurse Manager of the PACU and Ambulatory Surgery departments and was named Director of Critical Care.
 Ms. McMahon was subsequently promoted to Vice President/Chief Nursing Officer and led the nursing division through a successful journey to Magnet Recognition.
-In 2013, Ms. McMahon was named Senior Vice President of Patient Care Services.
+In 2013, Ms. McMahon was named Senior Vice President of Patient Care Services and again promoted to Executive Vice President in 2021.
 She is a graduate of the Cochran School of Nursing, and holds a Bachelor of Health Science from Mercy College, a Master of Health Care Administration from Bellevue University, a Master of Nursing from St. Joseph’s College and a Doctor of Nursing Practice from Chamberlain College of Nursing.